oyvholm/geocalc/README.md

   - **`bear`**
     - Print initial compass bearing (0-360) between two points.
+  - **`bpos`**
+    - Calculates the new geographic position after moving a certain amount of meters from the start position in a specific direction.
+      Negative values for the length are allowed, to make it possible to calculate positions in the opposite direction of the bearing.
   - **`dist`**
     - Calculate the distance between two geographic coordinates, using the Haversine formula.
 The result (in meters) is printed to